Planning Modular Wastewater Treatment

 • Shorter timelines from approval to occupancy

-• Reduced risk of utility infrastructure delaying project milestones
+• Reduced the risk of utility infrastructure delaying project milestones

 For municipalities, it can mean: